lightbend/fdp-sample-applications/apps/bigdl/README.md

 > docker
 ```

 This will create a docker image named `lightbend/bigdlvgg:X.Y.Z` (for the current version `X.Y.Z`) with the default settings.
-The name of the Docker user comes from the `organization` field in `build.sbt` and should be changed there for your environment.
+You can use the `sbt` target `dockerPush` to push the images to Docker Hub, but only after changing the `organization` as just described.
+You can publish to your local (machine) repo with the `docker:publishLocal` target.

-Once the docker image is created, you can push it to the repository at DockerHub.
+For IDE users, just import a project and use IDE commands.

 ## Deploying to Kubernetes and OpenShift